nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Info Object to the Creator classes, which will be used to convert it for user view in the Visualizer Display itself.

 ![Creator Class Diagram](images/dg/architecture/ui/CreatorClassDiagram.png)

+Note that some details are omitted or repeated in the class diagram for better explanation of how the various components of UI work.

 **Design Considerations**